7-Ingredient Zuppa Toscana Recipe (Creamy 1-Pot Comfort Soup)

 • 3–4 cups fresh kale, roughly chopped

-• 1 tbsp basil paste (or 1 tsp dried basil)
+• 1 tablespoon basil paste (or 1 teaspoon dried basil)

-• ½ tsp crushed red pepper flakes (optional, for heat)
+• ½ teaspoon crushed red pepper flakes (optional, for heat)

 • ¼ cup grated Parmesan cheese